opendocsg/opendoc-state-courts-practice-directions-2021/PART-10-JUDGMENTS-AND-ORDERS.md

 >(b) states in his notice of intention to contest or not to contest that he does not intend to contest all or some of the claims.

-(2) A claimant (or a party in an equivalent position) may apply for a default judgment by filing the following documents through the Electronic Litigation System:
+(2) A claimant (or a party in an equivalent position) may apply for a default judgment by filing the following documents through the Electronic Filing Service:

->(a) a Request in [Form 11](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A2/Form%2011.pdf) or [Form 14](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A2/Form%2014.pdf) of Appendix A2 to these Practice Directions;
+>(a) an application in [Form 11](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A2/Form%2011.pdf) or [Form 14](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A2/Form%2014.pdf) of Appendix A2 (found under “Judgment in Default of a Notice of Intention to Contest or Not Contest” or “Judgment in Default of Defence / Defence to Counterclaim” respectively in the Orders/Judgments category in the Electronic Filing Service) to these Practice Directions;

->(b) a memorandum of service in [Form 12](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A2/Form%2012.pdf) of Appendix A2 to these Practice Directions;
+>(b) a memorandum of service in [Form 12](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A2/Form%2012.pdf) of Appendix A2 to these Practice Directions (if not already filed); ;

->(c) a draft judgment in [Form 33](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A2/Form%2033.pdf) of Appendix A2 to these Practice Directions setting out the terms of the judgment to be made against the defendant;
+>(c) a draft judgment setting out the terms of the judgment to be made against the defendant;

 >(d) an itemised Note of Costs, stating the costs and disbursements to which he is entitled (if any);